DefangLabs/samples/samples/nextjs-github-actions/README.md

 Short Description: A basic Next.js app with a Dockerfile and docker-compose ready to deploy to AWS with Defang, with GitHub Actions configured for CI/CD.

-Tags: Next.js, React, Docker, GitHub Actions, Node.js
+Tags: Next.js, React, Docker, GitHub Actions, Node.js, TypeScript, JavaScript

-Languages: TypeScript
+Languages: nodejs